Skip to main content

 Age: The state Circuit Breaker starts at age 65 by December 31 of the tax year.
 Local programs can start at 60, 65, or 70, depending on the law your town uses.

 Income and assets: The state credit is based on income.
 Many local exemptions use income and “whole estate” rules.
 In plain English, that often means the assessor looks at savings, checking, investments, and other property, not just wages or Social Security.
+If a program uses poverty-based rules, our federal poverty level guide may help you understand the language.

 Residency history: Many local exemptions require years of Massachusetts residency and years of ownership or occupancy.
 That is one reason adult children should not assume a parent qualifies just because they are over 65.